bingoohuang/ngx_http_lookup_module/README.md

 lookup value in ranges

-this module is similar to map module. but it searchs in a list of ranges to find a map value.
+this module is similar to map module. but it searchs in a list of ranges(long value paris) to find a mapped value.

 config example: